moogacs/docs.buf.build/docs/roadmap.md

 and feedback, please [contact us](contact.md) to discuss any of the below, or any other products you'd like to see.

-## BSR
+## The Buf Schema Registry (BSR) {#bsr}

 ### Remote client and server library generation

-One of the promises of BSR is to allow the generation of your APIs on demand.
+One of the promises of the BSR is to allow the generation of your APIs on demand.
 At a high level, we want to enable modules to have stubs generated on-demand, for every version, for every possible Protobuf plugin, with consumption via language-native mechanisms.